JonathanPham/svFSI/README.md

    - openmpi or mpich
    - blas & lapack
    - trilinos (optional)
-   - hypre (optional)

 ## Quick Build

-Prebuild executable for Linux system is avaiable for download from [SimTK](https://simtk.org/frs/index.php?group_id=188).
+Prebuild executable for Linux system is available for download from [SimTK](https://simtk.org/frs/index.php?group_id=188).
 Users are recommended to build from the source code to access the most recent features and bug fixes.
 A short build instruction is provided here for Linux system.

 1. Clone or download the current repository.
 2. Create a Build directory